Table of Contents

 As a general rule any legal CB you buy is going to have the same potential range.

 CB radios are limited by law to a maximum of 4 watts power output (or 12 watts on SSB for radios equipped with that mode) and is regulated by the FCC.
-So all radios out of the box are going to have (roughly) the same output.
+So all radios out of the box are going to have (roughly) the same output and therefore transmission performance.

 A more expensive radio might have a better receiving stage and allow you to “hear” a little better but the distance it transmits will be about the same as any other radio with the same setup / environment.